 - “Did you notice that Zara uses a wheelchair to get around the classroom because she has a disability?
 She’s still able to learn and play with her friends.” (while reading Hello Goodbye Dog)

-But for parents, it’s even more important that we surround our kids with people who have many different identities.
+For families, it’s even more important that we surround our kids with people who have many different identities.
 For teachers, it’s vital to find lots of different ways to honor your students’ diverse identities in your classroom.

 Related Post: Huge list of LGBTQ affirming resources for parents and teachers